Calabi-Yau Metrics with K\"ahler Moduli Dependence: General strategy

 \subsection{Data-driven approach}

-Our approach to computing approximate Ricci-flat metrics based on the above Ansatz is as follows. \begin{itemize} \item For a given point $t$ in K\"ahler moduli space with $V(t)=1$, we use the {\sf cymetric} package~\cite{Larfors:2021pbb} to compute the Ricci-flat metric and its associated K\"ahler potential numerically. \item The function $\phi$ and, hence, the matrix $(\alpha_{IJ}(t/t_m))$ in Eq.~\eqref{eq:phi_general} is determined by a fit to the numerical result for the K\"ahler potential.
+Our approach to computing approximate Ricci-flat metrics based on the above Ansatz is as follows. \begin{itemize} \item For a given point $t$ in K\"ahler moduli space with $V(t)=1$, we use the {\sf cymetric} package~\cite{Larfors:2021pbb} to compute the Ricci-flat metric and its associated K\"ahler potential numerically. \item The function $\phi$ and, hence, the coefficients $\alpha_{IJ}$ in Eq.~\eqref{eq:phi_general} are determined by a fit to the numerical result for the K\"ahler potential.
 We impose Eq.~\eqref{eq:norm_cond} to ensure that $\phi$ is unique. \item The above two steps are repeated for many values $t$ in K\"ahler moduli space with $V(t)=1$.
-In this way, we gain information about the K\"ahler moduli dependence of the matrices $(\alpha_{IJ}(t/t_m))$. \item Finally, we apply symbolic regression, specifically {\sf PySR}~\cite{PySR}, to the above data to find analytic expressions for the matrices $(\alpha_{IJ}(t/t_m))$.
-Inserting these expressions into Eqs.~\eqref{Kphi} and~\eqref{eq:phi_general} then provides the analytic K\"ahler potential for an approximate Ricci-flat metric. \end{itemize} In the examples considered below, the Calabi--Yau manifolds admit nontrivial discrete symmetries, denoted by $G$.
-One might therefore attempt to reduce the number of independent coefficients in $(\alpha_{IJ})$ by imposing this symmetry on the function $\phi$, grouping monomials into $G$-invariant combinations.
-However, we should be somewhat cautious about such an approach.
-If a discrete symmetry group $G$ acts freely on $X$, the quotient $X/G$ is a smooth Calabi--Yau manifold.
-By Yau's theorem, it admits a unique Ricci-flat metric in each \K class, whose pullback to $X$ is $G$-invariant.
-By uniqueness, this coincides with the Ricci-flat metric on $X$.
-Hence, imposing such a freely-acting symmetry on our Ansatz is entirely justified.
-If, however, $G$ does not act freely, the quotient $X/G$ is generically singular and the above argument does not apply.
-In particular, there is no a priori reason for the Ricci-flat \K potential on $X$ to respect a non-freely acting symmetry.
+In this way, we gain information about the K\"ahler moduli dependence of the coefficients $\alpha_{IJ}$. \item Finally, we apply symbolic regression, specifically {\sf PySR}~\cite{PySR}, to the above data to find analytic expressions for the coefficients $\alpha_{IJ}$ as functions of the ratios $t_r/t_m$, $1\leq r\leq m-1$.
+Inserting these expressions into Eqs.~\eqref{Kphi} and~\eqref{eq:phi_general} then provides the analytic K\"ahler potential for an approximate Ricci-flat metric. \end{itemize} In principle, one could bypass the neural-network stage altogether by applying symbolic regression directly to sampled points on the Calabi--Yau manifold using the Ansatz above and a loss function that encodes the Ricci-flatness condition.
+In this approach, the analytic dependence of the coefficients $\alpha_{IJ}$ on the moduli ratios $t_r/t_m$ would be obtained by directly minimising the Ricci-flatness loss, eliminating the need to first learn the K\"ahler potential numerically, fit the Ansatz, and subsequently apply symbolic regression.
+However, similar approaches have already been explored and appear to be computationally expensive~\cite{Mirjanic:2024gek}.
+For this reason, we shall stick with the procedure illustrated in the bullet-list above and apply it to two Calabi--Yau manifolds that admit nontrivial discrete symmetries, denoted by $G$.
+Such a $G$-action on $X$ induces a linear action on the K\"ahler moduli space, that is, a representation